 Dean likes gin, sushi and cycling.
 He is a long-time subscriber to New Scientist and Sight & Sound magazines and travels as often as he can.
 He has also been deepening his love of Japanese culture by learning the language.
 So for those in the know: よろしくお願いします。

-If you have any comments, questions or suggestions for Dean, please send them via the 'contact' link above.
+If you have any comments, questions or suggestions for Dean, please send them via the 'contact' link below.